-Retirement Planning When Your Spouse is Much Younger
+Retirement Planning Strategies When Spouse is Much Younger

 The average age difference for couples is around three years.
 This means that most couples retire at more or less the same time and enjoy their retirement together.
 However, for couples with a large age difference, there could be 10 or more years between when they are due to retire.

 Retirement planning when your spouse is much younger can be a bit challenging.
 For these couples, there are many questions they need to ask and plans they need to make if they are going to have a similar retirement together.
 Also the fact that the average American man and woman can now expect to live to 76 and 81 respectively, this could also pose further questions.

 Here are some thoughts to consider to help you and your much younger spouse best prepare for your retirement together.

 The natural instinct most couples have (even those with a large age difference) is the desire to retire together.
 However, in order to do so, you will need to start planning earlier and saving much more than the average couple.
 This is if your spouse is much younger because the younger one of the pair will be retired much longer than the norm and will miss many years of employment and pension contributions.

 My suggestion would be to talk about this and make sure not to rush with your decision.
 I know that it can be disappointing when one is already retired and waiting, but you need to do what’s best for you.

 “When a man retires, his wife gets twice the husband but only half the income.”

 The idea of retiring together is very tempting especially for the younger spouse but it may be costly.
 An additional five years of working for the younger spouse may not be a bad idea at all.
 Bottomline, it’s all about your finances and what you both want to do during retirement years.